Skip to content

 • Developed by Viatris.

-• Currently undergoing bioequivalence testing to ensure the active ingredients in the combined pill are absorbed in the blood at the same rate as when oral PrEP and oral contraception are taken separately.
+• Successfully demonstrated bioequivalence, which ensures the active ingredients in the combined pill are absorbed in the blood at the same rate as when oral PrEP and oral contraception are taken separately.

 • Planned for initial introduction in East and Southern Africa, where 68 percent of new HIV infections are amongst women of reproductive age (WRA), and 15 percent of WRA have unmet need for family planning.